makrai/notes/zhou2106-finetune-bert-acl22.md

       away from each other, thus introducing large separating regions
       * Rather than simply scaling the points, clusters move in different directions and with different extents (measured by Euclidean distance)
-      * Overall, these clusters become distant compared to the untuned representation
+      * Overall, these clusters become distant compared to the untuned repr
       * We conjecture that the enlarged region between groups admits a bigger set of classifiers that can separate them => better generaliz (§4.3)
     * We verify our distance hypothesis by